-During the calendar year 2016, ongoing global economic weakness made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
+During recent years, ongoing global economic weakness made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
 While periods of stronger commodity prices have provided financing opportunities which TerraX has capitalized on in the past to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (in fiscal 2018 and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.

-With the completion of the final tranche of a FT private placement of \$7,500,000 in August 2016, the Company anticipates having sufficient cash to meet all of its obligations through the end of the fiscal year ending January 31 2018, with in excess of \$3.6 Million available as of the date of this report to fund extensive exploration at the YCG as well as our general and administrative operating expenses through to the end of that same period.
+During September 2017, the Company received additional funds of \$1.36 Million from the exercise of share purchase warrants.
+The Company anticipates having sufficient cash to meet all of its obligations through the end of the fiscal year ending January 31 2018, with in excess of \$2.8 Million available as of the date of this report to fund the balance of the summer exploration program at the YCG as well as general and administrative operating expenses through to the end of that same period.
 The Company continues to review its mineral property commitments as well as its working capital position on an ongoing basis.
 While management does not believe that the abandonment of any of the Company's other mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.